Wastewater System Improvements

 This project includes the installation of a 650 to 850 gpm wastewater lift station just southeast of the I-10 and US 331 interchange, 11,100 LF of 12-inch PVC / 14-inch HDPE (12” ID) and 6,300 LF of 14-inch PVC / 16-inch HDPE (14” ID).
 The new force main will extend from the new lift station north to the WWTP.
 Upgrades include improvements to existing lift stations #1 and #2, and installation of 1,000 LF of 8-inch PVC / 10-inch HDPE force main along Bruce Street to tie-in existing lift station #1 to the new 14-inch force main.
 This project includes construction and is currently out for bid.

-- July 7, 2020: Community meeting scheduled from 5pm-6pm at the DeFuniak Springs Community Center, 361 North 10th Street for public review and questions regarding future plans.
+- July 7, 2020: Community meeting held from 5pm-6pm at the DeFuniak Springs Community Center, 361 North 10th Street for public review and questions regarding future plans.
+Media Release issued June 25, 2020.

 - June 22, 2020: City Council authorizes Mayor to sign the Florida Gulf & Atlantic Railroad, LLC, Preliminary Engineering and Construction agreement.
 Agenda item 12.